Kreative-Performative-Individuals/KB/README.md

       * `kpi_formula` (dict): A dictionary containing all formulas found during the unrolling process, including nested ones.

  * <strong>"get_closest_kpi_formulas"</strong>: !!!
 NEW !!!
-   * Description: Retrieves the closest Key Performance Indicator (KPI) formulas by comparing the given KPI with available formulas or instances, based on the selected similarity method.
+   * Description: Finds the formulas associated with a KPI or the closest matching KPI.

-    The function first attempts to retrieve existing formulas for the given KPI.
-If no formulas are found, it calculates the similarity between the KPI and other instances, and returns the formulas associated with the closest instance.
+    If no formula is found for the given KPI, this function calculates similarity scores between the KPI and other ontology entities, returning formulas for the closest match.
    * Input Parameters:
       * `kpi` (str): The label of the KPI whose formula is to be retrieved and unrolled.
       * `method` (str, optional): The similarity method to use for comparison.
 Defaults to 'levenshtein'.
    * Output:
+      * A tuple containing:
-      * `kpi_formula` (dict): A dictionary containing all formulas found during the unrolling process, including nested ones.
+        - dict: A dictionary containing all formulas found during the unrolling process, including nested ones.
-      * `similarity` (float): The similarity score between the KPI and the closest instance (if applicable).
+        - float: The similarity score (1 for exact matches).

  * <strong>"get_instances"</strong>: !!!
 NEW !!!
-   * Description: Retrieves all instances of an OWL class based on the provided label.
+   * Description: Retrieves all instances of a given OWL class or individual.

-    The function searches the ontology for a class or instance matching the given label.
-    If the target is a class, it collects all instances, including those of its subclasses.
+    If the input label corresponds to a class, instances of the class and its subclasses are returned.
-    If the target is an individual instance, the function returns the label of that instance.
-    If no match or multiple matches are found, an error message is printed, and the function exits.
+    If the label corresponds to an individual, it is directly returned.
    * Input Parameters:
       * `owl_class_label` (str): The label of the OWL class or instance to search for.
    * Output: